Dataset and model relationships

 - Copy your API endpoint and authentication token

-- Add more training data – Expand coverage of your use case
+Improving response quality:- Add more training data – Expand coverage of your use case

 - Refine existing data – Remove low-quality or contradictory examples

-- Adjust the persona – Use “Technical Expert” for specialized domains
+- Adjust the persona – Use “Technical Expert” for specialized domains.

-- Optimize prompt length – Shorter prompts reduce processing time
+- Optimize prompt length – Shorter prompts reduce processing time.

-- Enable caching – Reuse responses for common queries
+- Enable caching – Reuse responses for common queries.

 Troubleshooting